Exhibit of important papers marks MLK’s 90th birthday

 ATLANTA (AP) — A collection of the Rev. Martin Luther King Jr.’s papers on display in Atlanta provides insight into the slain civil rights leader’s thought processes as he drafted some of his most well-known speeches and notable sermons.

 “The Meaning of Hope: The Best of the Morehouse College Martin Luther King, Jr. Collection” is set to open Saturday at the National Center for Civil and Human Rights in Atlanta.
+It is timed to commemorate what would have been King’s 90th birthday on Jan.
+15 and to attract people visiting Atlanta for the Super Bowl next month.

-It gives visitors a chance to pore over drafts of King’s most well-known speeches and notable sermons, among other documents.
-A new metal sculpture featuring King’s words hangs on the wall just outside to the Voice to the Voiceless gallery where the papers are displayed.
+The Voice to the Voiceless gallery at the center plays host to exhibits of King’s papers from the Morehouse collection that rotate every four months.
+Organizers intended this particular exhibit to showcase the “best of the best,” papers that people would instantly recognize without much explanation.

-Also included in the exhibition are King’s school transcripts and briefcase – items intended to help humanize King.
+“It’s kind of getting people to understand the best of the popular, the best of the familiar, the best of the things that make them embrace King for the icon that we’ve made him,” said Nicole Moore, manager of education and museum content at the center.

 Most Read Nation & World Stories